Dynamic Therapy for Conscious Living

 -

 As self-awareness establishes, our observations give us insight into why or how our patterns emerge.
 When we zoom out and draw in more connections, we start to see how patterns are interconnected with other patterns and problems.
-This process focuses on understanding your mind, body, thoughts, feelings, and actions.
-Exploring the roots and consequences of patterns helps us become aware of how far we have deviated from our true goals and values.
+This process focuses on understanding the interconnected patterns of your mind, body, thoughts, feelings, and actions.
+Exploring the roots and consequences of these patterns helps us become aware of what changes need to occur to progress with our goals and living aligned with our personal values.
+It shines the light onto distorted narratives and beliefs we may continue to hold onto out of fear and protection (but insight and awareness do not inherently create change).

 Without insight in life or therapy, we may find ourselves trapped in repetitive cycles, unable to break free from unhelpful patterns and unaware of the underlying causes of our struggles.